akmanserdar/plm_analytics_ml/README.md

 ## Description

-This repository contains a comprehensive analysis of change request (CR) approvals within a Product Lifecycle Management (PLM) system.
-The analysis includes Multiple Linear Regression as a machine learning (ML) model to optimize the approval process.
+This repository contains a comprehensive analysis of change request approvals within a Product Lifecycle Management (PLM) system.
+Multiple Linear Regression has been used as a Machine Learning (ML) model to optimize the approval process at the analysis.

 Sample dataset is available in *plm_approvals.xlsx* file, code in *plm_analytics_ml.jpynb* and *plm_analytics_ml.py* files.